CFHT's scientific staff

 Instrument development is also

 done at CFHT.
-Currently, several instruments are being considered for
+Currently, several instruments are being considered for future use or developed.

 The science staff also participates in the development and maintenance